6653302wy/create-func-com-vscode/README.md

 # create-func-com
-a vscode extension about react component generater generate the page template and component code directory of the react
+a vscode extension about react component generater

 1. page templates can be generated
 2. component templates can be generated